-- 0.5 credit of Journalism

-- 0.5 credit of Speech

-- 0.5 credit of Creative Writing

-- 0.5 credit of Drama Performance

-- 218A ENGLISH 9 FOUNDATIONS.
-This course parallels components from English 9 while focusing on

-- the development of language art skills.
-Writing, grammar, and vocabulary are studied in conjunction with literature.
-Students may only take this course instead of English 9 at the recommendation of Academic Support, school counselor, or the teacher.
+1.0 credit - 226A ENGLISH 10 FOUNDATIONS.
+This course parallels components from English 10 while focusing on - the development of language art skills.
+Students will strengthen critical thinking and career writing skills.
+Students will also examine classic and contemporary world literature, exploring thematic threads which connect the works despite their varied cultural traditions, helping to broaden the students' perspectives.
+Students may only take this course instead of English 10 at the recommendation of Academic Support, school counselor, or the teacher.
+Yearlong course for grade 10.